The Vermont Teaching and Certification Resource

 - Official transcripts showing proof of bachelor’s degree

-- Proof of teacher program completion at a state-approved accredited teacher preparation school
+- Proof of teacher program completion at a state-approved teacher preparation school, along with institutional recommendation for licensure

 - Payment of non-refundable certification processing fee